shane-baker-oropeza/configure-ad-infrastructure/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

+- Create Domain controller and separate workstation in Azure
 - Login into Domain controller and Install Active Directory
 - Create a Domain Admin User within the Domain
 - Join client-1 to the domain name (mydomain.com as example)